 Be sure to check out everyone’s posts in the links below!

-With all of that said, let's move on to my review!
+Now, let us move on to my review!

-That's when SHINee's View came into play.
+That is when View came into play.

 The track opens up with an infectious synthesizer, setting up a calming, yet striking melody.

 The pre-chorus picks things up a bit.
 While Key and Jonghyun offer great vocal melodies, the instrumental is the true backbone here.
-The ongoing synth from the intro alongside the percussion and rising synth effect makes for an exciting build before the drop.
+The ongoing synth from the intro alongside the percussion and rising synth effect make for an exciting build before the drop.